Vasuji/CarND-MPC-Project/Reflection.md

 >Student describes their model in detail.
 This includes the state, actuators and update equations.

-* state: The state comprises of 6 fields, which are:  `[px, py, psi, v, cte, epsi]`
+* State: The state comprises of 6 fields, which are:  `[px, py, psi, v, cte, epsi]`

-* actuators: The actuators of the system are acceleration and steering angle i.e. `[steering angle, throttle]`.
+* Actuators: The actuators of the system are acceleration and steering angle i.e. `[steering angle, throttle]`.
 These are the main outputs of the curve fitting using <code> IPOPT/CppAD </code> libraries which are used in the MPC.cpp.

 The actuators of the system are acceleration and steering angle.
 These are the main outputs of the curve fitting using <code> IPOPT/CppAD </code> libraries which are used in the MPC.cpp.

-update equations: These are the ones described in class.
+* Update Equations: These are the ones described in class.
 Shown below:

 ```
 fg[1 + x_start + t] = x1 - (x0 + v0 * CppAD::cos(psi0) * dt);